 Mainstream services such as Temporary Assistance to Needy Families (TANF), General Assistance (GA), Supplemental Nutrition Assistance Program (SNAP), Supplemental Security Income (SSI) and Medicaid, are sought for those persons experiencing homelessness in Union County.
 CoC members were SOARS trained in 2019 in an effort to assist homeless persons in applying for Social Security and SSI.
 When appropriate, homeless persons are provided with assistance under the TANF and GA programs in the form of Emergency Assistance (EA) for shelter placement or Temporary Rental Assistance (TRA) to secure an apartment.
 Substance Abuse/mental health services are identified.
-For those that are EA and non-EA eligible, where appropriate, other local, state, and federal grant resources are identified to assist persons who are homeless and imminently homeless with housing, support, and legal services (ie. Social Services for the Homeless (non-EA), Homeless Trust Fund, Community Services Block Grant, Alcohol/Drug Abuse funding, Peer Grouping/GAP funding, ESG, CoC, etc).
+For those that are EA and non-EA eligible, where appropriate, other local, state, and federal grant resources are identified to assist persons who are homeless (non-EA), Homeless Trust Fund, Community Services Block Grant, Alcohol/Drug Abuse funding, Peer Grouping/GAP funding, ESG, CoC, etc).
 Local One-Stop Centers are available throughout Union County for job search and employment assistance services.
 Referrals are also provided to the local CEAS/CoC organizations for additional support services.